Return

 dental coverage for seniors in alberta

-*Please note that Seasons Retirement does not have any afflation with this program.
-Please call 1-855-216-3090 or visit the government of Alberta website for enquiries or more details.
+*Please note that Seasons Retirement Communities does not have any affiliation with this program.
+Please visit the Government of Alberta website for more details.

-In the case of most adults, their income streams may become limited after retirement.
-This change in their financial situation may affect their capacity to pay for specific amenities like healthcare services.
+For most adults, their income streams may become limited after retirement.
+This change in their financial situation may impact their ability to afford specific amenities, such as healthcare services.

 In particular, oral care is an essential aspect of an older adult’s health that must be treated with utmost importance.
 However, being unable to pay for basic dental services can affect the oral health and, by extension, the overall well-being of older persons.

-Fortunately, the government of Alberta has taken steps to oversee the welfare of older adults, founding the Dental and Optical Assistance for Seniors programs for their support.
-The Dental Assistance for Seniors was created to fund the dental coverage for seniors in Alberta.
+Fortunately, the Government of Alberta has taken steps to oversee the welfare of older adults, establishing the Dental and Optical Assistance for Seniors programs to support them.
+The Dental Assistance for Seniors was established to provide dental coverage for seniors in Alberta.

-At Seasons Retirement, we encourage our residents to take up an excellent oral hygiene routine, care for their dental necessities, and visit their physicians regularly to maintain excellent oral health.
+At Seasons Retirement Communities, we encourage our residents to establish an excellent oral hygiene routine, care for their dental needs, and visit their physicians regularly to maintain optimal oral health.

-This piece will go over the details of the Dental Assistance for Seniors program, the essential services it covers, eligibility requirements, and how to enjoy the benefits.
+In this article, we will outline the details of the Dental Assistance for Seniors program, including the essential services it covers, eligibility requirements, and how to access the benefits.

 Dental Assistance for Seniors

-In Alberta, older adults are offered assistance to pay for certain services that help improve and maintain their dental health.
-Eligible candidates are provided up to $5,000 of dental coverage, renewed every five years.
+In Alberta, older adults are offered assistance to cover the costs of certain services that help improve and maintain their dental health.
+Eligible candidates are provided with up to $5,000 of dental coverage, which is renewed every five years.

 It is worth noting that this dental benefit doesn’t accumulate.
-If the $5,000 is not completely expended over the five years, the remaining funds will not carry over into the next 5-year period.
+If the $5,000 is not completely expended within the five-year period, the remaining funds will not carry over into the next five-year period.

 Dental coverage for seniors is based on a Dental Assistance for Seniors Program Fee Schedule, which specifies the maximum coverage fee and the frequency of coverage for eligible dental services.

-Before receiving a dental service or treatment, your loved one needs to ask their service provider to tender a pre-authorization – also called a cost estimate – to the Alberta Dental Service Corporation.
+Before receiving dental services or treatment, your loved one should ask their service provider to submit a pre-authorization, also known as a cost estimate, to the Alberta Dental Service Corporation.
 This is done to confirm whether the needed service falls under the dental program and determine its cost.

 Below are some of the basic dental services covered by the Dental Assistance for Seniors in Alberta: